 Touchdown!
-50 Super Bowl party foods we can't wait to enjoy
+50 ultimate Super Bowl party foods for an epic celebration

 In queso you're wondering what to serve at your Super Bowl party, we've got the answer right here: an amazing dip that you can make in your slow cooker.
 It's gooey, salty, warm and exactly what you need to either drown your sorrows or celebrate a well-earned victory.

-It makes regular bacon so #basic.
+This crunchy, indulgent snack makes regular bacon seem so #basic.

 30. Mac and Cheese

-The game is tied, there are seconds left on the clock and it's fourth down: reach for the ultimate comfort food, especially when it's this Slow-Cooker Bacon Macaroni and Cheese.
+The game is tied, there are seconds left on the clock and it's fourth down.
+During this nail-biter, you're going to want to reach for the ultimate comfort food: Mac and cheese.

+These sliders are a hearty twist on a classic French onion soup.
+And they're perfect for filling up hungry party guests.

-32. Loaded Potato Skins
+32. Loaded Sweet Potato Skins

-Use Greek yogurt or labne if you want to avoid sour cream.
+Skip the regular spuds and dress up sweet potato skins with bacon and sour cream for an easy, crowd-pleasing snack.

 33. Parmesan Kale Chips